edrixos/edrixos/README.md

 # Hello there!

-I'm a junior full-stack developer with 2 years of learning.
+I'm a junior developer with 2 years of learning.
 I specialize in front-end JavaScript development, building interactive websites.

 ## Languages & Technologies